total-typescript/total-typescript-book/src/018-unions-and-narrowing/workshop.md

 ### 071 - Narrowing in Different Scopes

 Change the code inside `findUsersByName` so that the type error goes away.
+Don't change the definition of `searchParams`.

 Also - why is the type error happening in the first place?